 Contact for questions about Move Forward Program advising, probation advising/advising bars, EE 125S Internship course, EE x60 research course registration, and Graduate Assistant programs.

-Contact for questions about study abroad/foreign exchange advising, prerequisites verification, Academic Enrichment, Software Engineering with Academic Enrichment form, Undergraduate Advisory Board, minors (16-18 catalogs and later) and new student populations.
+Contact for questions about study abroad/foreign exchange advising, prerequisites verification, Academic Enrichment, Undergraduate Advisory Board, minors (16-18 catalogs and later) and new student populations.

 Abigail Garza, Graduate Assistant

 Abigail Garza is the ECE Undergraduate Advising Office Graduate Assistant.
 She has earned a Bachelor’s of Arts in International Studies from Texas State University.
 She is currently a first-year Master’s student in the Educational Leadership and Policy program at the University of Texas at Austin.

 Contact Abigail for questions regarding first-year ECE undergraduate students and Q drops.

 Isiana Rendon, M.Ed Graduate Assistant